 - We will continue to practice during our regular office hours.

 - We will have part of our staff working remotely.

 - We will have hand sanitizer and hand soap available in multiple locations, including in each patient room.

-- We will be lowering the amount of patients and visitors who come into our facility, which means we will contacting non-critical patients to reschedule; a phone call from an advanced practicing provider is available.
+- We will be lowering the number of patients and visitors who come into our facility, which means we will be contacting non-critical patients to reschedule; a phone call from an advanced practicing provider is available.

 We appreciate your cooperation and understanding during this time.